laca-is/MASPY/README.md

 ___.print_events #  Print all agent's current events

 """
-print a string using with the agent's name
+Prints the given arguments with the agent's name as a prefix.
+Args:
+    *args: The arguments to be printed.
+    **kwargs: The keyword arguments to be printed.
+Returns:
+    None
 """
 ___.print(*args, **kwargs )

 """
+Connects agent to a target
+Args:
+    target - Channel, Environment or String
+    target_name - String (optional)
+Returns:
-connects agent to a Channel or Environment
+    Connected Channel or Environment
 """
-___.connect_to(target: Channel | Environment | str, target_name: str = None)
+___.connect_to(target: Channel | Environment | String, target_name: String = None)

 """
+Disconnects agent from a target
+Args:
-disconnects agent from a Channel or Environment
+    target - Channel or Environment
+Returns:
+    None
 """
-___.disconnect_from(self, target: Channel | Environment)
+___.disconnect_from(target: Channel | Environment)

 """
-adds one or more beliefs and(or) goals in agent
+Adds one or more beliefs and(or) goals in agent
+Args:
+    data_type - Belief, Goal, Beliefs and(or) Goals
+Returns:
+    None
 """
 ___.add(data_type: Belief | Goal | Iterable[Belief | Goal])

 """
-removes one or more beliefs and(or) goals from agent
+Removes one or more beliefs and(or) goals from agent
+Args:
+    data_type - Belief, Goal, Beliefs and(or) Goals
+Returns:
+    None
 """
 ___.rm(data_type: Belief | Goal | Iterable[Belief | Goal])

 """
-checks if the agent contains an belief, goal, plan or event returns True or False
+Checks if the agent has an belief, goal, plan or event
+Args:
+    data_type - Belief, Goal, Plan or Event
+Returns:
+    bool: True if has, False if not
 """
 ___.has(data_type: Belief | Goal | Plan | Event)

 """
-search agent for a similar belief, goal, plan or event optionally, search using info from a belief, goal, plan or event optionally, return all similarlly found data optional similarity checks:
-	ck_chng - plan or event change must be the same ck_type - type must be the same ck_args - args
-	ck_src
-  returns belief, goal, plan, event or Iterable of one
+Retrieves a specific data from the agent's knowledge on the given data_type and search parameters
+Args:
+    data_type - Belief, Goal, Plan or Event: The type of data to retrieve. search_with - Belief, Goal, Plan or Event: The info to search with.
+Defaults to None. all - bool: Whether to return all matching data or just the first match.
+Defaults to False. ck_chng - bool: Whether to check the changes argument in the data.
+Defaults to True. ck_type - bool: Whether to check the type of the data.
+Defaults to True. ck_args - bool: Whether to check the arguments of the data.
+Defaults to True. ck_src - bool: Whether to check the source of the data.
+Defaults to True.
+Returns:
+    List[data] | data: The retrieved data of the specified type.
+    If no matches are found, returns None.
 """
 ___.get(data_type: Belief | Goal | Plan | Event,
         search_with:  Belief | Goal | Plan | Event = None,